GoogleChrome/web.dev/src/site/content/en/blog/monitor-total-page-memory-usage/index.md

 ### Show support

-Are you planning to use `performance.measureUserAgentSpecificMemoryMemory()`?
+Are you planning to use `performance.measureUserAgentSpecificMemory()`?
 Your public support helps the Chrome team prioritize features and shows other browser vendors how critical it is to support them.
 Send a tweet to [@ChromiumDev](https://twitter.com/chromiumdev) and let us know where and how you're using it.